femaleistp/DataStructuresToolkit/DataStructuresToolkit/README.md

 ## What I learned
 I learned how stacks and queues work and how to resize arrays.
 The demo helped me understand the difference between LIFO and FIFO.
+I also practiced writing tests with xUnit to make sure everything works.
+I practiced working between multiple classes and projects in one solution.
+I also improved my debugging skills by fixing issues in my code.